tc39/proposal-ses/README.md

 may cooperate as the developer intends, or they may destructively interfere with each other.
-Even under the best of intentions, the likelihood of interference grows as the size and complexity of the application grows, and as the application's ecosystem grows.
-This coordination problem sets a limit of the scale and functionality of the software we can successfully compose.
+Even under the best of intentions, the likelihood of interference grows as the size and complexity of the application grows, and as the application's code ecosystem grows.
+This coordination problem limits the scale and functionality of the software we can successfully compose.

 This coordination problem becomes harder once we account for